mdelapenya/docker-go-sdk/RELEASING.md

 ### 2. File Updates
 For each module:
+- Writes the next version to a file in the build directory, located at `.github/scripts/.build/<module>-next-tag`.
+This is a temporary file that is used to store the next version for the module.
 - Updates `<module>/version.go` with new version
 - Updates all `go.mod` files with new cross-module dependencies
 - Runs `go mod tidy` to update `go.sum` files